-Mediacom Cable frequently competes with DSL providers like AT&T. While they can’t hold a candle to the speed of pure fiber networks, Mediacom is almost always a step up from traditional DSL.
+Mediacom Cable frequently competes with DSL providers, including some pretty impressive ones (like AT&T Internet, which fared well in our AT&T review).
+While they can’t hold a candle to the speed of pure fiber networks, Mediacom is almost always a step up from traditional DSL.

 Overall, Mediacom is best for customers who want to combine TV and Internet for one price.
 It’s also ideal for those who enjoy traditional live cable TV news, sports, and etc. Some customers will still prefer the flexibility and features of satellite TV options like DirecTV or DISH TV.
 Despite this, the savings from bundling make Mediacom the better package price-wise.